ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 The design engine attempts to apply the first theme in configuration (for example, `theme2`).
 If it cannot find the required template or asset in this theme, it proceeds to the next theme in the list (for example, `theme1` then `theme0` and finally the default `standard`).

-`@ibexadesign` keyword in template paths is the way to use this feature.
-When `@ibexadesign` is met, the design engine loops in the theme list of the current design and look for each theme if the template exists in its paths.
+The `@ibexadesign` keyword in template paths is the way to use this feature.
+When the design engine finds `@ibexadesign`, it loops over the theme list of the current design and checks whether the template for the given theme exists in its paths.
 For example, `@ibexadesign/pagelayout.html.twig` means that this template is searched at locations like `templates/themes/theme2/pagelayout.html.twig`, `templates/themes/theme1/pagelayout.html.twig`, `templates/themes/theme0/pagelayout.html.twig` and then `templates/themes/standard/pagelayout.html.twig`.

 You can use this behavior to override only some templates from the main theme of your website.